 TAKE THE WARNING SIGNALS SERIOUSLY

-A specialist stroke unit should be consulted for both a minor stroke and a stroke.
+A specialist Stroke Centre should be consulted for both a minor stroke and a stroke.
 Although the signs of a minor stroke usually disappear after a short time, you should not return to your daily business.
 Beware: a minor stroke is always a warning sign – every 20th patient suffers a stroke in the following 48 hours.
 Swift action is necessary to help avoid further issues.

 DRUG AND INTERVENTIONAL THERAPY